-You walk out into the garden, it’s a sunny mid Autumn morning, the sun is shining with a slight chill in the air.
-Dressed in your full gardeners kit, boots, long sleeved shirt, daggy jeans, gloves hanging precariously out of one pocket and secateurs in the other.
+You walk out into the garden, it’s a sunny mid-spring morning, the sun is shining and you’re ready and raring to get planting.
+Dressed in your full gardeners kit, boots, long-sleeved shirt, baggy jeans, gloves hanging precariously out of one pocket and secateurs in the other.
 Hat on… it’s go time.

 You head over to the first pot to be shifted but forget that the rain has made the soil inside heavy, much heavier than you’re physically and mentally prepared for.

 You stand too far away from the pot, with your feet in a position that doesn’t support the intended task.
 You round through your lower back, droop the shoulders forward, and clasp the edges of the pot, heaving forcefully.

 The pot doesn’t move.
 Your shoulders are already at their maximum stretch rendering their level of support a 0 out of 10.
 Your slightly off-centre foot position means that your centre of mass is now in front of your hips and the bulk of the force is going to be transferred to your rounded lower back…cue wince.

 Now, although the spine is designed to be stiff, mobile, strong, robust, flexible, and durable all at the same time, there is only so much the muscles and structures that support it can do when the odds are stacked against them, especially if it’s a repetitive or chromic pattern of behaviour.

 In the example above, we could highlight the role of the shoulders and muscles of the back, the importance of stable foot positioning and creating a base of support, the massive contribution that the core muscles play in transferring force through the body, and the list goes on.

 The one thing I do want to delve into a little deeper is the role of the hips and, in particular, how learning to hinge from the hips could be the difference between chronic back pain and endless blissful mornings in the garden.